-LabVIEW programming consists of drawing pictures that specify data dependencies.
-The LabVIEW programming environment includes a large set of blocks to specify operations and a Wiring tool to connect them together.
-As an example, Figure 3-2 below shows the operation of multiplying two numbers and displaying the result.
+LabVIEW® programming consists of drawing pictures that specify data dependencies.
+The LabVIEW® programming environment includes a large set of blocks to specify operations and a Wiring tool to connect them together.
+As an example, Figure 1-2 below shows the operation of multiplying two numbers and displaying the result.

-Figure 3-2.
+Figure 1-2.
 Program for Multiplying Two Numbers and Displaying the Result

-A LabVIEW program, called a virtual instrument (VI), is a two-window system.
+A LabVIEW® program, called a virtual instrument (VI), is a two-window system.
 The code is in one window and the user interface (inputs and outputs) appear in a separate window.
 The program window is the diagram window, and the user inputs and outputs are in the front panel window.
-Figure 3-2 shows a sample program that would appear in the diagram window.
-The numbers are entered into the computer and displayed in the panel window shown in Figure 3-3.
+Figure 1-2 shows a sample program that would appear in the diagram window.
+The numbers are entered into the computer and displayed in the panel window shown in Figure 1-3.
 The two boxes on the left (labeled A and B) are controls, and the box on the right (labeled C) is the output or indicator.
 (The X and = are only displays showing the operation of the VI and not inputs or outputs.)
-The three boxes are associated with like labeled boxes in the diagram window shown in Figure 3-2.
+The three boxes are associated with like labeled boxes in the diagram window shown in Figure 1-2.

-Figure 3-3.
+Figure 1-3.
 Front Panel for a Two-Number Multiplication Program

-Figure 3-4 shows a more complicated program.
-This program reads a voltage and adds it to a chart.
+Figure 1-4 shows a more complicated program.
+This program reads a voltage using a Analog/Digital (abbreviated A/D) Converter card installed in the PC and plots the number corresponding to the voltage measurement on a scrolling chart.
 The gray box around the program is a While Loop.
 The program elements inside the While Loop will execute repeatedly as long as the While Loop control is true.
 That is, as long as the variable stop is false.
-Stop is the button on the front panel shown in Figure 3-5.
+Stop is the button on the front panel shown in Figure 1-5.
 When the user presses the button, stop becomes true, and the value which feeds into the While Loop control is inverted (changed to false).
 When the While Loop in this example stops, there are no other program elements to execute, and the program stops running.